 Bar charts can answer questions about your data, such as: How are numeric values distributed or summarized by category?
 How is your data ranked?

 An insurance company is reviewing the types of policies it offers to compare to the findings from a recently completed market research project.
 The first step in the review is to determine the total value of policies in each policy class.
-A bar chart can be used to visualize the sum of total insured values (TIV) for each policy class.
+You can use a bar chart to visualize the sum of total insured values (TIV) for each policy class.

-The bar chart above provides a sum of the TIV for each category of insurance policy: Disability, Automobile, Life, and Property.
-When the chart is sorted in ascending order, it's easy to see the highest and lowest values.
+The bar chart above provides a sum of the TIV for each category of insurance policy: disability, automobile, life, and property.
+When the chart is sorted in ascending order, you can see the highest and lowest values.

 The insurance company is especially interested in expanding its business in five cities of interest.
 The Subgroup field can be used to compare the TIV for each policy class across cities.

 The grouped bar chart above shows the distribution of subgroups for each category.
 The Policy Class values (property, life, disability, and automobile) have subgroups that show a different colored bar for each city that's included in the card filter.

 To create a bar chart, complete the following steps:

 - Select one of the following data options:

 - One or two string fields plus a number or rate/ratio field

 If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed.